 Clocking In, Rolling On: My Timesheet Saga

-I write with about six cups of coffee inside my 80-pound body as I enter the third week of my three-month cannabis cleanse.
+I write with about six cups of coffee inside me.
 My new job as a Marketing Specialist at Rare Disease Research, LLC has motivated me to make a goals whiteboard.
-I stare at the five tasks laid out—like "finish social media deck"— and "work on designing three templates on Mailchimp."
+I stare at the five tasks laid out, like "finish social media deck" and "work on designing three templates on Mailchimp."
 I am so thankful I finally have some responsibilities to wake up to.

 One of those responsibilities?
 Filling out my own timesheets for the first time.
 My mom still handles the timesheets for my aides, but eventually, that’ll be my job too.
 For now, I’m getting used to logging my own hours with Gusto, watching that little pig run across the screen like it's cheering me on for another day of work.
 If only it also refilled my coffee.